byuwur/spa.js/README.md

 ## Usage

-1. Define your routes in the `_routes.js` file.
+1. Define your application's routes in its own `_routes.js`.
 2. Use the routing system to manage your SPA's navigation.
 3. Add custom functionality by creating new HTML files and adding them to the routes.
 4. Serve the folder with any static server and navigate.
 Suit yourself.

-> Opening `index.html` directly as `file://` only shows a fallback notice.
-Browsers block AJAX requests from `file://`, so route fragments such as `main.example.html` and components such as `sidebar.html` need a local/static server (`http://localhost/...`) to load correctly.
+> Opening `demo/index.html` directly as `file://` only shows a fallback notice.
+Browsers block AJAX requests from `file://`, so demo route fragments and components need a local/static server (`http://localhost/...`) to load correctly.

 > `_lang.js` chooses the current language from `?lang=`, route query values, the `lang` cookie, `localStorage.APP_LANG`, the browser language, then the default (`es`).
 It stores the selected value back into the cookie/localStorage and updates the `<html lang="">` attribute.

-> Language files live in `lang/{code}.json`.
-Prefer dotted keys such as `nav.home`, `accessibility.open_panel`, and `demo.home.description` so page/feature ownership stays obvious.
-Use `data-i18n` for text content, `data-i18n-html` for trusted HTML snippets, `data-i18n-title` for `title`/Bootstrap tooltip titles, `data-i18n-label` for `aria-label`, `data-i18n-alt` for image alt text, and `data-i18n-route` when a link route should come from the loaded JSON.
+> Set `byCommon.LANG_PATH` when dictionaries do not live at the application root.
+The demo uses `/demo/lang`, resolved by SPA.js relative to the framework `HOME_PATH`.
+Prefer dotted keys such as `nav.home`, `accessibility.open_panel`, and `demo.home.description`.

+> Set `bySPA.ROUTE_PATH` when the browser-facing application path differs from the framework resource root.
+The demo uses it to keep hash history under `/demo/` while `HOME_PATH` continues to point at reusable root files.

 > `_spa.js` calls `byCommon.init()` after dynamic content is swapped.
 Keep reusable Bootstrap, tooltip, sidebar, and accessibility setup behind that common initializer so projects can inherit behavior instead of duplicating route hooks.